Five Thousand Miles from Home, Anna Achieves Remission for Advanced Lung Cancer

 Alexander Drilon is a lung cancer specialist who is also Clinical Director of the Early Drug Development Service at MSK.
 His latest research is on TRK fusions, which are mutations in certain genes that promote cancer’s development.
 One of the three mutations Anna had was a TRK fusion.

-Together with his colleague David Hyman, Chief of the Early Drug Development Service, Dr. Drilon was studying a medication called larotrectinib (Vitrakvi®; LOXO-101) that can stop the chain of events that encourages cancer to grow.
+Dr. Drilon was studying a medication called larotrectinib (Vitrakvi®; LOXO-101) that can stop the chain of events that encourages cancer to grow.

 “If you can knock out the protein made by the TRK fusion, then you can potentially knock back the cancer substantially,” Dr. Drilon says.